How to Use Custom Icons for Elementor

 Why Use Custom Icons for Elementor?

-- Brand consistency icons that use the same visual style as your logo and design system
+- Brand consistency: Icons that use the same visual style as your logo and design system instead of a generic default

 Elementor Pro supports three services for building custom icon fonts: Fontello, IcoMoon, and Fontastic.
-Each one outputs a zip file that Elementor can import directly.
-The steps for each service are covered below.
+Each outputs a zip file that Elementor can import directly.
+The process for each service is covered below, followed by the steps to install the font set in Elementor.

 Using Fontello